Stephen Bennett (hurler)

 Stephen Bennett (born 8 October 1995) is an Irish hurler who plays for Waterford Intermediate Championship club Ballysaggart and at inter-county level with the Waterford senior hurling team.
 He usually lines out as a full-forward.

 Playing career

 Blackwater Community School

 Bennett first came to prominence as a hurler with Blackwater Community School in Lismore.
 He played in every grade of hurling and enjoyed some success.
 On 23 November 2011, Bennett scored ten points for Blackwater CS in their 0-11 to 0-08 defeat of Dungarvan Community School to win the Dean Ryan Cup.
 He also spent four years with the Blackwater CS senior hurling team in the Dr. Harty Cup.

 University of Limerick

 During his studies at the University of Limerick, Bennett was selected for the college's senior hurling team.
-On 11 March 2015, he came on as a substitute to win a Fitzgibbon Cup medal as UL defeated the Waterford Institute of Technology by 2-18 to 1-14 in a replay of the final at Páirc Uí Rinn.
+On 11 March 2015, he came on as a substitute and won a Fitzgibbon Cup medal as UL defeated the Waterford Institute of Technology by 2-18 to 1-14 in a replay of the final at Páirc Uí Rinn.